CoryGroup/ni-engine/doc/source/introduction/ni_engine_architecture.rst

 Hardware objects are normally where the software interface between the physical device and computer are established.
-Every :class:`ni_engine.sensors.AbstractSensor` and :class:`ni_engine.controllers.AbstractController` requires a valid :class:`ni_engine.controllers.AbstractHardware` that supports the specified sensor or controller to function.
-Hardware objects are managed by an instance of :class:`ni_engine.hardware.HardwareManager`.
+Every :class:`ni_engine.sensors.abstract_sensor.AbstractSensor` and :class:`ni_engine.controllers.abstract_controller.AbstractController` requires a valid :class:`ni_engine.controllers.abstract_hardware.AbstractHardware` that supports the specified sensor or controller to function.
+Hardware objects are managed by an instance of :class:`ni_engine.hardware.hardware_manager.HardwareManager`.
 Normally, during program operation it is not necessary to access the hardware objects as the sensors and controllers should handle all necessary interactions with these objects.
-If it proves necessary hardware objects can be accessed through :func:`ni_engine.hardware.HardwareManager.get_hardware`.
+If it proves necessary hardware objects can be accessed through :func:`ni_engine.hardware.hardware_manager.HardwareManager.get_hardware`.

 Sensors
 ^^^^^^^

-Sensors all inherit from :class:`ni_engine.sensors.AbstractSensor`.
+Sensors all inherit from :class:`ni_engine.sensors.abstract_sensor.AbstractSensor`.
 Sensors are to be implemented by devices who's only purpose is to measure the enviroment and not to take any action.
-The primary action implemented by sensors is :func:`ni_engine.sensors.AbstractSensor.measure` this should return the measurement inside a :class:`ni_engine.storage.DataContainer`.
-All sensors are created by a :class:`ni_engine.sensors.SensorManager` and should whenever possible have the measure method called by the manager as this allows for easy storage of data.
-To obtain a sensor from the sensor manager use :func:`ni_engine.sensors.SensorManager.get_sensor`.
+The primary action implemented by sensors is :func:`ni_engine.sensors.abstract_sensor.AbstractSensor.measure` this should return the measurement inside a :class:`ni_engine.storage.data_container.DataContainer`.
+All sensors are created by a :class:`ni_engine.sensors.sensor_manager.SensorManager` and should whenever possible have the measure method called by the manager as this allows for easy storage of data.
+To obtain a sensor from the sensor manager use :func:`ni_engine.sensors.sensor_manager.SensorManager.get_sensor`.

 Controllers
 ^^^^^^^^^^^

-Controllers all inherit from :class:`ni_engine.controllers.AbstractController`.
+Controllers all inherit from :class:`ni_engine.controllers.abstract_controller.AbstractController`.
 Controllers are to be implemented by devices who's purpose to take action.
 Controllers may implement many different different actions and it is normally useful to obtain the actual controller object to call its methods.
-This can be obtained from the :class:`ni_engine.controllers.ControllerManager` by calling :func:`ni_engine.controllers.ControllerManager.get_controller`.
-All controllers implement the method :func:`ni_engine.controllers.AbstractController.get_status` , which should respond with a :class:`ni_engine.storage.DataContainer` containing vital information, such as position, velocity and other parameters of the specific controller.
+This can be obtained from the :class:`ni_engine.controllers.controller_manager.ControllerManager` by calling :func:`ni_engine.controllers.controller_manager.ControllerManager.get_controller`.
+All controllers implement the method :func:`ni_engine.controllers.abstract_controller.AbstractController.get_status` , which should respond with a :class:`ni_engine.storage.data_container.DataContainer` containing vital information, such as position, velocity and other parameters of the specific controller.